w-huang-hotmail-de/Java/README.md

 # Java-Projects
-The Projects that are developed with java.
+These are my projects that are developed with java.